-18 Cf.: Circular 285 "Supervisory Provisions for Banks" issued by the Bank of Italy on 17 December 2013, as subsequently amended.
+&lt;sup>19 Cf.: Circular 285 "Supervisory Provisions for Banks" issued by the Bank of Italy on 17 December 2013, as subsequently updated, and the European Bank Authority (EBA) guidelines on this regard.

 The values obtained by applying all regulatory shocks provided for in Article 98 of Directive 2013/36/EU are shown below.